tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 * **Symbols (the `$` object)** - Every grammar rule is written as a JavaScript function that takes a parameter conventionally called `$`.
 The syntax `$.identifier` is how you refer to another grammar symbol within a rule.
 Names starting with `$.MISSING` or `$.UNEXPECTED` should be avoided as they have special meaning for the `tree-sitter test` command.
 * **String and Regex literals** - The terminal symbols in a grammar are described using JavaScript strings and regular expressions.
 Of course during parsing, Tree-sitter does not actually use JavaScript's regex engine to evaluate these regexes; it generates its own regex-matching logic as part of each parser.
 Regex literals are just used as a convenient way of writing regular expressions in your grammar.
+* **Regex Limitations** - Currently, only a subset of the Regex engine is actually supported.
+This is due to certain features like lookahead and lookaround assertions not feasible to use in an LR(1) grammar, as well as certain flags being unnecessary for tree-sitter.
+However, plenty of features are supported by default:

+  * Character classes
+  * Character ranges
+  * Character sets
+  * Quantifiers
+  * Alternation
+  * Grouping
+  * Unicode character escapes
+  * Unicode property escapes

 * **Sequences : `seq(rule1, rule2, ...)`** - This function creates a rule that matches any number of other rules, one after another.
 It is analogous to simply writing multiple symbols next to each other in [EBNF notation][ebnf].
 * **Alternatives : `choice(rule1, rule2, ...)`** - This function creates a rule that matches *one* of a set of possible rules.
 The order of the arguments does not matter.
 This is analogous to the `|` (pipe) operator in EBNF notation.
 * **Repetitions : `repeat(rule)`** - This function creates a rule that matches *zero-or-more* occurrences of a given rule.
 It is analogous to the `{x}` (curly brace) syntax in EBNF notation.